monsterbrain/keyboard-shortcut-previewer/README.md

 ## Keyboard css design credits - [DrummerHead](https://github.com/DrummerHead/HTML-Keyboard)

-Use a Screenshot tool to make the screenshot (for example ShareX in Windows) of the page and use it in your videos, webpage or whatever.
+Features v1.0
+- Save Mechanism added (screenshot will be shown which you can save)

 TO-BE-DO-BE-DOO
 - Currently only macOS keyboard is added.
-- No screenshot saving mechanism
+Windows Keyboard also please.
 - need to make a quiz game on learning keyboard shortcuts from this
+- No screenshot saving mechanism - DONE

 Feel free to suggest ideas